Google

 Frequently Asked Questions

-How does the proximity to CR8 Hougang MRT affect property demand and appreciation?
+How does proximity to CR8 Hougang MRT station affect long-term capital appreciation and rental demand at The Florence Residences?